 Time for proper fun ...
 This is madness, Sparta, uh ... realistic rendering.

 Here's the same model, only re-created using Kerkythea, after exporting the model using SketchUp Importer for Google SketchUp and rendered with photons and ray tracing and magic and whatnot.
 You will like this.
 My dream of making near-realistic models is coming true, finally.
 Nirvana.
 Spledidski.
+A bird's view, with some fancy water in the moat:

 The approach to the castle over the drawbridge, dramatic yet serene.